General advice about the requirements of the Act and how to apply it to workplaces, licensed premises and some public enclosed premises.

 - a ceiling, roof, or similar overhead surface; and

 - walls, sides, screens, or similar surfaces; and

 - those openings.

-When the Ministry of Health is considering whether an area is internal or open, it looks at the following factors.
+- In considering whether an area is internal or open, the following factors should be considered:

 - Does the space have a roof?
 If not, then by definition it is an ‘open area’.

 - Does the space have only one wall and a roof?
 If yes, then in all likelihood it will be an ‘open area’.